 PSC 744 G Special Topics in Pharmaceutics.
 This course is designed to allow students to study diversified subjects of current interest which are not available in other courses.
 The subjects are related to physical pharmacy, biopharmaceutics, drug delivery, drug development and/or formulation design.
 The course is conducted through lectures, tutorial studies, library assignments and/or research projects in the selected areas of advanced study.
-The student, under faculty advisement, must propose a course plan to the department Graduate Curriculum Committee Chair for approval before registration.
-(1-3); Prerequisites: PSC 641 and PSC 642 or permission of the instructor
+The student, under faculty advisement, must propose a course plan to the MSPS program director.
+(1-3); Prerequisites: PSC 645 G or permission of the instructor

-PSC 756 Chemical Biology.
+PSC 756 G Chemical Biology.
 Chemical biology is a diverse and evolving field involving chemical approaches to studying and manipulating biological processes.
 In this course, students will develop an understanding of chemical reactions utilized in the synthesis of small molecules and macromolecules, and of the chemical principles underling enzyme functions and receptor pharmacology.
 The topics incorporated in this course are essential to understanding how drugs are currently developed in the pharmaceutical industry.
 At the end of the course, students give an oral presentation on a current topic in chemical biology of their choice.
 (3); Prerequisites: PSC311 and CHE211 or permission of the instructor